RSDKModding/RSDK-Modding-Wiki/docs/README.md

 </div>

+## Contributing

+We greatly appreciate contributions to the wiki!
+If you'd like to help out, you can find info on contributing on the wiki's [GitHub repository](https://github.com/RSDKModding/RSDK-Modding-Wiki).

 ## Join the Discord server!

 If you're looking for a place to show off your mods, ask for help with RSDK modding, or just discuss things with others, check out the Retro Engine Modding Discord Server!